animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-More details on how {data-store-name} Locators work can be found {x-data-store-docs}/topologies_and_comm/topology_concepts/how_member_discovery_works.html\[here\].
+More details on how GemFire Locators work can be found {x-data-store-docs}/topologies_and_comm/topology_concepts/how_member_discovery_works.html\[here\].

 </div>